smartshark/smartshark.github.io/db_releases.md

 Since we are still incrementally updating and improving our database, we decided to organize our usage of the database in release from here on out and try to include the releases we already used in publications.
 An increase of the minor version means that more that for the existing projects was added.
 With major version we also always add more projects.

+If you want to know how to use the releases, our [usage examples repository](https://github.com/smartshark/usage-examples) contains everything you need.

 ## List of Releases

 ### SmartSHARK MongoDB Release 1.0